AdobeDocs/campaign-classic.nl-NL/help/web/using/building-a-survey.md

 >[!CAUTION]
 >
 >* Deze functionaliteit is alleen beschikbaar voor formulieren van het type **Beoordeling** .
 >* Deze optie is niet compatibel met willekeurige vraagweergave.
-Raadpleeg [Vragen](#adding-questions)toevoegen voor meer informatie.
+For more on this, refer to [Adding questions](#adding-questions).

 ### Vragen toevoegen {#adding-questions}